Hot spring capital of the world

 Gardening is the local sport - flower show in June

-This thermal heat has made horticulture one of the foundations of economic life in Hveragerði, the reason for its being called “The Blossoming Town,” and the reason for the annual “Flower Ball.”
+Geothermal heat in abundance has made horticulture one of the foundations of economic life in Hveragerði and it is the reason for the town being called “The Blossoming Town”.

-The last weekend in june Hveragerði is host to an annual flower show that shows all the best from Icelandic gardening og horticulture.
-You wouldn´t miss it for the world.
+The last weekend in June Hveragerði is host to an annual flower exhibition that shows all the best from Icelandic gardening and horticulture.
+The annual flower show have attracted thousands of visitors that all come to enjoy the lush greenery of this unique village and the beautiful flowers that are everywhere.
+You would not miss it for the world!

-Tourists have always visited the town to purchase flowers, plants, and fresh vegetables at good prices.
-In recent years, however, many come to Hveragerði to improve their wellness, staying for short or long periods.
+Tourists and locals alike have always visited the village to purchase flowers, plants, and fresh vegetables at good prices.
+In recent years, however, many come to Hveragerði to improve their wellness, staying for short or long periods as the health spa and the local thermal bath are famous for its invigorating effect.
+We would like to welcome you all to participate in our annual flower show in Iceland.

 Enjoy our thermal bath